FrenchTechLead/ftl-astro/src/pages/posts/tech/20220803-never-use-route53-to-manage-your-domain-name-outside-of-aws.md

 <Image w={1008} h={764} src={img1} solo={true} t='Route53 Record definition' />

-The above screenshot shows how it's nice and easy to point to an aws ressource, however the problem is that **Route53** restricts **ALIAS** record types to their network, so if you want to point your domain to let say a **Heroku** hosted website, you will have to go throught a dirty [workaround to make it work](https://devcenter.heroku.com/articles/route-53), this workround will increase your AWS bill and will make your infrastructure more complex.
+The above screenshot shows how it's nice and easy to point to an AWS ressource, however the problem is that **Route53** restricts **ALIAS** record types to their network, so if you want to point your domain to let say a **Heroku** hosted website, you will have to go throught a dirty [workaround to make it work](https://devcenter.heroku.com/articles/route-53), this workround will increase your AWS bill and will make your infrastructure more complex with no benefits.

 <Separator/>